rokrokss/flyte/rsts/deployment/gcp/index.rst

 * Increasing log level for flytectl
-  Change your logger config to this
+  Change your logger config to this:
   .. code-block::

      logger:
      show-source: true
      level: 6

-* In case you get new ingress IP for your flyte deployment, you would need to flush DNS cache using `this <https://developers.google.com/speed/public-dns/cache>`__
+* In case you have a new ingress IP for your Flyte deployment, you would need to flush DNS cache using `this <https://developers.google.com/speed/public-dns/cache>`__